Crash Time: Autobahn Pursuit: Reception

 The IGN Xbox Team rated Crash Time: Autobahn Pursuit as one of the five worst driving games on Xbox 360, mainly referring to the German police setting to the game, and the poor voice acting in the English-language versions.
 In a review for IGN by Ryan Geddes there was criticism that what could have been an exciting game has been reduced to the mundane.
 The difficulty curve was labelled "inconsistent", with "cakewalk levels being followed immediately by nearly impossible ones".
 The "Cases" mode was criticised as the player cannot tell how many missions are left until the case is completed, making the planning of a game session impossible.
 The missions have been described as boring and dull.

 There was praise for the crashes, and it has been noted that the explosions are poor, but their resulting debris is a nice touch.
-Francis Clarke of AceGamez stated that the graphics are not acceptable for a modern game with textures not standing up to scrutiny and a clipping effect when driving through fields.
 There has been criticism that the vehicles in the game pop-up, which is emphasised by the speed at which the player is travelling.